awsdocs/amazon-eks-user-guide/doc_source/coredns.md

       coredns_dns_request_count_total{family="1",proto="udp",server="dns://:53",zone="."} 23
       ```

-1. Upgrade CoreDNS to the recommended version for your cluster by completing the steps in [Upgrading CoreDNS](#upgrade-coredns)\.
+1. Update CoreDNS to the recommended version for your cluster by completing the steps in [Upgrading CoreDNS](#upgrade-coredns)\.

 1. Scale down the `kube-dns` deployment to zero replicas\.